b00tc4mp/eurofirms-bootcamp-202305/staff/manuel-barzi/web/app/README.md

 - DONE implement deletePost logic to remove a post from database
 - DONE implement the modal window for asking the user if she/he really wants to delete the post (two buttons: delete, cancel)
 - DONE add a call to refresh the posts list after deleting the post

+#### Migrate presentation layer to React

+- DONE migrate all pages and components to React